-Few ever have been as consistently curious — and armed with as significant a platform — as Studs Terkel.
+Few armed with such a significant platform have ever been as consistently curious as Studs Terkel.
 In his nearly 50 years at WFMT, he led conversations with individuals from all walks of life.
 Studs Terkel was committed to the people, so much so that he never stopped evolving, expanding, and interrogating our conception of who "the people" were.
 As part of this mission, he welcomed his airwaves to many Native American and Indigenous people: scholars, activists, authors, and artists, provoking "exceptionally forward-thinking conversations about the role of Native Americans in society," as the introduction to the Native American History & Culture section on the Studs Terkel Radio Archive remarks, in a time when "mainstream American culture was still inclined to peddle in stereotypes and simplified history."

 Here are six vital conversations about Native life, art, history, and identity that you should hear.

 It would be impossible to discuss Native American literature and arts without mentioning N. Scott Momaday.
 And luckily, we don’t have to; Studs Terkel welcomed Momaday in 1970.
 The Kiowa novelist, poet, and writer had won the Pulitzer Prize for Fiction in 1969 for House Made of Dawn, helping to kickstart the Native American Renaissance and make a path for Native American literature.
 Writing about a young Native man, Abel, Momaday drew from his own life and those of people he grew up with.
 In this conversation, the author reads selections from his landmark novel and shares its inspiration.